Sign in

 Sore feet and tired knees

 Standing for extended periods can be pretty tiring, particularly if you’re not wearing comfortable footwear or insoles.
 After a few hours, your feet may feel sore, and you may start shifting weight between both legs.
-By the end of the day, your whole leg may feel like burning, and if you don’t balance stationary standing with stretches and regular exercises, working at a standing desk could be damaging to your muscles.
+By the end of the day, your whole leg may feel like burning.
+If you don’t balance stationary standing with stretches and regular exercises, working at a standing desk could be damaging to your muscles.

 Varicose veins